ElliottF05/mini-lambda/README.md

 ## Contributing

-This is early-stage work so contributions, ideas, and bug reports are welcome!
+This project is early stage so contributions, ideas, bug reports are welcome!
 Feel free to open an issue or PR, or contact me at elliotthfaa@gmail.com!